xiix0/scam/README.md

-You will be imprisoned for contributing your time and skill to a bank robbery.
+You will be Told about it Tomorrow.
+Go Home and Prepare Thyself.